Naranga, Bihar

 Naranga is a developing village and gram panchayat in Parihar (Vidhan Sabha constituency), Sitamarhi district, Bihar, India.

 Language And Culture

 Bajjika dialect and Hindi is spoken by the people here.

-Group of women sings in many occasions like marriage, Janeu etc.
+A group of women sings on many occasions like marriage, Janeu, etc.

 Education

 In Naranga there are many private and public schools.
 The family has to pay fees in private schools.
 Poor families without paying any fees send their children to public schools.